 Another clever way to use special sound effects is to introduce new segments, like flash news stories.
 FQ Radio does a great job of that; they produce short episodes that you can listen to as a playlist, with each episode separated by an effect:

 - Background Music

 As much as a great voice is spellbinding to listen to, even if we don’t realize it, part of the pleasure often comes from good podcast background music.
-Good background music for interviews is important but also when the aim of the show is to tell a story, or when you’re going in depth on a specific topic.
+Good background music for interviews is important but also when the aim of the podcast is to tell a story, or when you’re going in-depth on a specific topic.

-Great examples of this are: Bundyville – the soft strings in the back for the main storytelling and electric tones to intonate a sinister part of the story, all help to create effect:
+Great examples of this are Bundyville – the soft strings in the back for the main storytelling and electric tones to intonate a sinister part of the story, all help to create the effect: